ammeyjohn/OpenTrends/OpenTrends.md

   - Cross-browser: IE 6.0+, FF 2+, Safari 2.0+, Opera 9.0+
   - Small code size
 * [toastr](https://github.com/CodeSeven/toastr) (**MIT**) - toastr is a Javascript library for non-blocking notifications. jQuery is required.
 The goal is to create a simple core library that can be customized and extended.
-* [Express](http://expressjs.com/) (**MIT**) - Express is a minimal and flexible node.js web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.

 # Python #
 * [PredictionIO](http://prediction.io) (**AGPL v3.0 for server and Apache License v2.0 for SDKs**) - PredictionIO is an open source machine learning server for software developers to create predictive features, such as personalization, recommendation and content discovery.